Things to Do in Durango: Durango, CO Places to Go and Things to Do

 Although Durango's scenery and weather do an excellent job of encouraging people to spend most of their time outdoors, there's also plenty to do inside.
 One option that's great for all ages and interests is shopping.
 Whether someone is in the market for a home decor item to display in their new construction home, some new outdoor gear, antiques, a Durango souvenir, books, or even an entirely new wardrobe, they can surely find it here.

-Durango has over 500 stores, and the vast majority of them are locally owned – there are no shopping malls here, and very few "big box" stores.
+Durango has over 500 stores, and the vast majority of them are locally owned.
+There's the Durango Mall and very few "big box" stores.
 Historic Downtown Durango maintains a comprehensive list of all the downtown-area shops, organized by category.

 Restaurants in Durango

 - Chimayo Stone Fired Kitchen

 - Oscar's Cafe

 A vibrant foodie scene may not be the first thing that comes to mind when one thinks of a small mountain town like Durango.
 However, food is serious business here.
 In fact, Durango has more restaurants per capita than even San Francisco.
 The official number is one restaurant for every 99 residents, as of 2018.
 In San Francisco, it's roughly one for every 187 residents.

 So, what kind of food is Durango known for?
 Truthfully, a little of everything.
 Southwestern and Mexican cuisines are both perennial favorites, with an emphasis on Hatch green chilies from New Mexico.
 Burgers are also wildly popular, as are steakhouses, but there are plenty of Asian fusion and Mediterranean restaurants in Durango as well.
 Additionally, craft breweries are a big deal in Durango, with five locations plus a distillery.
 Many Durango restaurants are even pet-friendly!